spcl/serverless-benchmarks/docs/platforms.md

 Alternatively, OpenWhisk users can configure the FaaS platform to use a custom and private Docker registry and push new images there.
-Furthermore, a local Docker registry can speed up development when debugging a new function.
+A local Docker registry can speed up development when debugging a new function.
 SeBS can use alternative Docker registry - see `dockerRegistry` settings in the example to configure registry endpoint and credentials.
 When the `registry` URL is not provided, SeBS will use Docker Hub.